andyvanee/andyvanee/src/_posts/2013-04-25-prose-github-s3.md

 Setting up the server was a bit difficult for a couple of reasons.
 My blog is pretty straightforward, but it did need a number of things installed on the server for a successful build: make, jekyll, uglifyjs, recess, pygments and s3cmd.
 Also, this all had to be run as the www-data user, which had a pretty minimal environment.

-Which is awesome, since it's completely automated.
+So far, it's awesome.
+Editing and publishing my blog as a static site on S3 is now completely automated.
 Code coming soon on [github](https://github.com/Andyvanee)...